 - A clear flat work surface, scissors, pins and a sewing needle (I recommend an embroidery needle) and a disappearing ink pen to complete the project.

-- Happy Sun Sewing Kit, or items from the materials list below.
+- Happy Sun Sewing Kit, or items from the materials list above.

-Create your sun's happy face.
 Taking one of the pieces of yellow outer felt, mark two eyes and a smile on the fabric.
-Felt fabric usually looks the same on either side so dont worry about the front and back of the fabric.
+Felt fabric usually looks the same on either side so don’t worry about the front and back of the fabric.

 You can trace the face onto the fabric using the template provided in your Happy Sun Sewing kit by holding the template up to the light (use a window) and lining up your felt onto the shape, then trace the eyes and mouth onto the fabric.

-Sew the Sun's smile.
 Thread a sewing needle with a short length of black embroidery cotton, tie a small knot in the end of the thread.
-Work from the right side of the mouth to the left using a running stitch.
+Work from the right side of the mouth to the left using a back stitch.